chombo-discharge/chombo-discharge/Docs/Sphinx/source/Applications/AdvectionDiffusionModel.rst

 Initial data
 ------------

-The initial data for this problem is given by a super-Gaussian blob
+By default, the initial data for this problem is given by a super-Gaussian blob

 .. math::